Public engagement

 2023

 - Sophie Coulombeau.
 A Powerful Crush: A harmless teenage crush or a case of 18th-century sexual harassment?, BBC Radio 3, Sunday Feature.
 2 July 2023.
-[SC re-examines the relationship between a young George IV and his sisters’ governess.]
+[Sophie re-examines the relationship between a young George IV and his sisters’ governess.]

 2022